Skip to Content

 Do I need to pre-book attractions?

-At present most of the attractions require pre-booking.
+At present some attractions require pre-booking, and some don’t.
 Check the individual attraction websites for information.
 It is also a good idea to check opening hours as some places may have special conditions or be closed on certain days of the week.

 Can I get a full refund if I change my mind?

-Purchase the London Pass from Get Your Guide and receive a full refund if you cancel up to 24 hours in advance.
+Purchase the London Pass from GoCity and receive a full refund if you cancel up to 24 hours in advance.

 Are there other city passes available for London?